 Launching a driver training program could improve fuel efficiency by as much as 20 percent, which could save you thousands of dollars per month.
 Additionally, you may want to include some sort of driver monitoring system in your vehicles (if you haven’t already).

 One of the biggest challenges with managing a large fleet is figuring out how to properly modulate the number of vehicles you keep in your fleet.
 Because unless you’re properly dialed in, you’re most likely hemorrhaging money.
 It doesn’t matter if you’re under-using or over-using your vehicles – it’s expensive.

 Under-using vehicles costs you in terms of unnecessary maintenance.
 The latest research indicates that the average total cost of ownership for a light-duty vehicle is in the neighborhood of $5,000 to $8,000 per vehicle, per year.
 That means having even just ten extra vehicles could cost you between $50,000 to $80,000 per year.
 (You can do the math for larger fleets.)

 Over-using vehicles is costly, as well.
 The average marginal cost per mile for operating vehicles is somewhere around $1.65.
 That means 5,000 extra miles per month could be costing you an additional $100,000 per year.

 The key is to find the sweet spot.
 You need the right number of vehicles driving the right number of miles.
 The only way to find the sweet spot is to religiously track the data over time.

 Keep Your Fleet Management Program on Track

 Developing an efficient and cost-effective fleet management program is not rocket science.
 It does, however, require an intentional strategy.
 Do your best to plan ahead and put proactive processes into place.
+Add fleet graphics and wraps for a most cost effective marketing tool.
 And, above all else, make sure you avoid making the aforementioned mistakes.